hj-n/zadu/README.md

 ### Visualizing Local Distortions

 With the pointwise local distortions obtained from ZADU, users can visualize the distortions using various distortion visualizations.
-We provide ZADUVis, a python library that enables the rendering of two disotortion visualizations: CheckViz (Lespinats and Aupetit, 2011) and the Reliability Map (Jeon et al. 2022).
+We provide ZADUVis, a python library that enables the rendering of two disotortion visualizations: [CheckViz](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1467-8659.2010.01835.x) and the [Reliability Map](https://arxiv.org/abs/2201.06379).

 ```python
 from zadu import zadu